NOVEL-IN-PROGRESS

 6.

 At times, Severine lay awake at night wondering how long it would be before Miss Marie sent her packing.
-Maybe she was gonna get the law down on her like they did vagrants, she kept thinking.
+Like maybe she was gonna get the law down on her like they did vagrants.
+But that's not what happened.

 It was late one night, a few days after Severine came upon Albin at the market.
 From the humidity, she couldn't sleep and stood at the washhouse door, looking up at the stars when she heard a garbled sound, a moan of sorts.
 Sounded like it was coming from Miss Marie's open window up there.
 Then she heard it again.
 What if the old woman was sick?
 Even worse, what if she was dying and Severine was still in the washhouse when her time came?
 Would she be guilty?
 But of what?
 Severine easily reckoned that the poor are always guilty, and the rich never are.
-Aren't they the ones who built the jails for the others?
+Aren't they the ones who built jails for the others?

 "I'm Severine, Madame."

 "But where's Jane?"
 Miss Marie stammered.
-"I told her to go fetch me a glass of water."
+"Didn't I tell her to go fetch me a glass of water?"

 "Jane's gone.
 Days ago.
 Can you stand if I help you?"